Wylie, Texas: Government

 Wylie has a council-manager form of government, composed of a mayor and six council members (elected at large) along with an appointed city manager.
 The city has operated under a city charter (home rule) since 1985, when voters approved the measure in a referendum.

 The city of Wylie is a voluntary member of the North Central Texas Council of Governments association, the purpose of which is to coordinate individual and collective local governments and facilitate regional solutions, eliminate unnecessary duplication, and enable joint decisions.

 Education

 Most of the Collin County portion of Wylie is served by Wylie Independent School District.
 Small portions in Collin County are served by Community Independent School District, Plano Independent School District, and Princeton Independent School District.
 The Dallas County portion is served by Garland Independent School District.
 The Rockwall County portion is served by Rockwall Independent School District.

-As of December 2019, Wylie has 11 elementary schools, 3 intermediate schools, 3 junior high schools, and 3 high schools, including Achieve Academy.
+As of August 2025, Wylie has 12 elementary schools, 3 intermediate schools, 3 junior high schools, and 3 high schools, including Achieve Academy.
+An intermediate and junior high school are expected to be completed by the Fall 2026 school year.
 Collin College opened its new Wylie campus in August 2020 that can service up to 7,500 students at full capacity.